-South African source interest, which is received by, or accrued to a non-resident is exempt from tax.
+South African source interest, which is received by, or accrued to a nonresident is exempt from tax.
 The exemption does not apply:

-- If the person is a natural person who was physically present in the Republic for a period exceeding 183 days in aggregate during the 12-month period preceding the date on which the interest is received by, or accrued to, that person; or - The person is a natural person, or a legal person, who or which, at any time during the 12-month period preceding the date on which the interest is received or accrued, carried on business through a permanent establishment in the Republic and the debt from which the interest arises is effectively connected to a permanent establishment of that person in the Republic, and the interest is received on or after 1 January 2015.
+- If the person is a natural person who was physically present in the Republic for a period exceeding 183 days in aggregate during the 12-month period preceding the date on which the interest is received by, or accrued to that person; or - The person is a natural person, or a legal person, who or which, at any time during the 12-month period preceding the date on which the interest is received or accrued, carried on business through a permanent establishment in the Republic, and the debt from which the interest arises is effectively connected to a permanent establishment of that person in the Republic.

-From 1 January 2015 a withholding tax is levied, calculated at a rate of 15% of the amount of any interest that is paid by any person, to or for the benefit of any foreign person, to the extent that the amount is regarded as having been received or accrued from a source within the Republic.
+A withholding tax is levied at 15% on South African source interest paid to non-resident persons.
 The interest is deemed to be paid on the earlier of the date on which the interest is paid or becomes due and payable.
 The withholding tax is a final tax.

-Interest received by, or accruing to a non-resident, will be exempt from the withholding tax if the interest is paid by:
+Interest received by, or accrued to a non-resident, will be exempt from the withholding tax if the interest is paid by:

-- The government of the Republic in the national, provincial or local sphere; - Any bank, the South African Reserve Bank, the Development Bank of Southern Africa or the Industrial Development Corporation; or - A headquarter company in respect of it granting financial assistance to which the transfer pricing rules do not apply.
+- The government of the Republic in the national, provincial or local sphere; - Any bank, the South African Reserve Bank, the Development Bank of Southern Africa or the Industrial Development Corporation; or - A headquarter company in respect of it granting financial assistance to which the transfer pricing rules do not apply; - A listed debt instruments; or - An entity as contemplated in section 21(6) of the Financial Markets Act to any foreign person that is a client as defined.